Collective farming: Romania

 In Romania, land collectivization began in 1948 and continued for over more than a decade until its virtual eradication in 1962.

-In Romania, force sometimes had to be used to enforce collective agricultural practices.
+Force sometimes had to be used to enforce collective agricultural practices.
 Collective farming in Romania was an attempt to implement the USSR's communist blueprint.
-Unfortunately, these attempts often fell short.
+These attempts often fell short.
 By strictly adhering to this Soviet blueprint, the implementation of communism in Romania inevitably created dilemmas and contributions that led to violence.
 Kligman and Verdery state "The violence collectivization, emerges then, less, as an abhoration than as a product of sociocultural shaping and of deep problems with how the soviet blueprint came to be implemented... instead of a gradual and integrated process of moving from one form of society to another, Romanian society in the Soviet orbit was being completely rearticulated, a process in which violence was inevitable."

 On the other hand, as Kligman and Verdery explain, "Collectivization brought undeniable benefits to some rural inhabitants, especially those who had owned little or no land.
 It freed them from laboring on the fields of others, and it increased their control over wages, lending to their daily existence a stability previously unknown to them."